kateolmstead/unity-sdk/README.md

 After the SDK is loaded, the user info module may be called to collect basic demographic and acquisition information.
 This data is used to segment users based on how/where they were acquired and enables improved targeting with basic demographics, in addition to the behavioral data collected using other events.

-Provide each player's information using this call:
+Provide each user’s information using this call:

 ```javascript
 ApiResultEnum Playnomics.instance.userInfo(